Consultant award schemes and clinical excellence awards (CEA)

 Please note

 Further information on applying for a CIA is available on the ACCIA website, including the word version of the application form which can be started now in advance of the award round opening.
-We advise that applicants read all supporting documents, including guidance for national nominating organisations, employers, and assessors to understand how best to present their application.
+We advise that applicants read all supporting documents, including guidance for employers, and assessors to understand how best to present their application.

-The deadline for submitting CIA applications to ACCIA is Wednesday 22 June 2022.
 Candidates are responsible for submitting their online CIA application as per the instructions on the ACCIA website.

 NCIAs values (per year for 5 years)